October 16th - November 10th, 2017

 This exhibition will feature paintings by Tatsuki Hakoyama, an artist and educator living in Grand Rapids, MI.
 His work depicts the struggle to find the middle ground between traditional and contemporary lifestyles based within the various countries he has lived.
 He received his B.S. in Art from Central Michigan University and his M.F.A. in Painting from Kendall College of Art and Design.

 The lecture in conjunction with this exhibition is made possible in part by a grant from the Michigan Humanities Council, an affiliate of the National Endowment for the Humanities.
+See below for video of lecture.

 *Photos shown above may not be in the actual exhibition.